Akashay-Anand/Rest-API-Project/README.md

 - Now I have writen Simple API in both http (simple_http_api.js) and ExpressJS (simple_express_api.js) ;
 - after analyzing both files we can say that ExpressJS simplifies code complexity and improve readability.

+// issue to resolve
+// anyone can add data init big issues